 Question: "Old Testament vs. New Testament - What are the differences?"

-Also, because the revelation in Scripture is progressive, the New Testament brings into focus teachings that were only alluded to in the Old Testament.
-The book of Hebrews describes how Jesus is the true High Priest and how His one sacrifice replaces all of the previous sacrifices, which were mere portrayals.
-The Old Testament gives the Law, which has two parts: the commandments and the blessing/curse that comes from obedience or disobedience to those commands.
-The New Testament clarifies that God gave those commandments to show men their need of salvation; they were never intended to be a means of salvation (Romans 3:19).
+Because Godís revelation in Scripture is progressive, the New Testament brings into sharper focus principles that were introduced in the Old Testament.
+The book of Hebrews describes how Jesus is the true High Priest and how His one sacrifice replaces all previous sacrifices, which were mere foreshadowings.
+The Passover lamb of the Old Testament (Ezra 6:20) becomes the Lamb of God in the New Testament (John 1:29).
+The Old Testament gives the Law.
+The New Testament clarifies that the Law was meant to show men their need of salvation and was never intended to be the means of salvation (Romans 3:19).

-The Old Testament describes the sacrificial system God gave the Israelites to temporarily cover their sins.
-The New Testament clarifies that this system alluded to the sacrifice of Christ through whom alone salvation is found (Acts 4:12; Hebrews 10:4-10).
-The Old Testament saw paradise lost; the New Testament shows how paradise was regained for mankind through the second Adam (Christ) and how it will one day be restored.
-The Old Testament declares that man was separated from God through sin (Genesis chapter 3), and the New Testament declares that man can now be restored in his relationship to God (Romans chapters 3—6).
-The Old Testament predicted the Messiah's life.
-The Gospels primarily record Jesus' life, and the Epistles interpret His life and how we are to respond to all He has done.
+The Old Testament saw paradise lost for Adam; the New Testament shows how paradise is regained through the second Adam (Christ).
+The Old Testament declares that man was separated from God through sin (Genesis 3), and the New Testament declares that man can be restored in his relationship to God (Romans 3—6).
+The Old Testament predicted the Messiahís life.
+The Gospels record Jesusí life, and the Epistles interpret His life and how we are to respond to all He has done.

-In summary, the Old Testament lays the foundation for, and was meant to prepare the Israelites for, the coming of the Messiah who would sacrifice Himself for the sins of the whole world (1 John 2:2).
-The New Testament shares the life of Jesus Christ and then looks back on what He did and how we are to respond to His gift of eternal life and live our lives in gratitude for all He has done for us (Romans 12).
-Both testaments reveal the same holy, merciful, and righteous God who must condemn sin but who desires to bring to Himself a fallen human race of sinners through the forgiveness only possible through Christ's atoning sacrifice.
-In both testaments, God reveals Himself to us and how we are to come to Him through Jesus Christ.
-In both testaments, we find all we need for eternal life and godly living (2 Timothy 3:15-17).
+In summary, the Old Testament lays the foundation for the coming of the Messiah who would sacrifice Himself for the sins of the world (1 John 2:2).
+The New Testament records the ministry of Jesus Christ and then looks back on what He did and how we are to respond.
+Both testaments reveal the same holy, merciful, and righteous God who condemns sin but desires to save sinners through an atoning sacrifice.
+In both testaments, God reveals Himself to us and shows us how we are to come to Him through faith (Genesis 15:6; Ephesians 2:8).